Daily call with Giovanna and Karol

 - Giovanna asked about saving space by not duplicating identical configurations.

-#8 Updated by Kurt Biery 12 months ago
+#8 Updated by Kurt Biery about 1 year ago

 - Status changed from New to Work in progress